Onnys/Capstone/README.md

    - All permissions a Casting Director has and…
    - Add or delete a movie from the database

+## Deployment
+The API is deployed on Heroku [project link](https://castingagencyfsnd.herokuapp.com/).

 ## Endpoints
 - GET '/movies'